Mayor’s House 332 S. Main St.

 The Jules Broussard Building 105 Washington St.

 1885.
 This building was originally located on W. Bridge St. next to the railroad track.
 It was first a general store operated by Jules Broussard and in 1905 housed Breaux Bridge’s first public school.
 In 1920, it was moved to its present site by log rollers a team of oxen.
 Here it has served as an opera house, a temporary armory hall, a Woodmen of the World meeting hall and a shoe repair shop.
-It is presently owned and occupied by a world famous photographer who uses it as her home and studio.
+It is presently used for teaching music.

 Boudier House – 107 Washington St.

 c.
 1892.
 This one story frame house features Queen Anne influenced polygonal bay and Eastlake galleries.
 It presently operates as a bed and breakfast inn.

 1811 The oldest structure in Breaux Bridge, this Creole/Acadian cottage has provided room and board to area residents, guests and traveling salesmen since the 1850’s.
 It features three sets of French doors opening onto the historically restored front gallery.
 The building is constructed of 4-inch hand-hewn beams, with mortise and tenon joints.
 It features baton and bousillage walls with plaster finish and 12 foot tall exposed beam ceilings.
 The back section was added during the late 19th century, as bayou traffic increased.
 It presently operates as a bed and breakfast.

 c.
 1870 This post-Civil War one story frame galleried cottage features French windows opening onto a gallery with six square columns.
 It is presently a private residence.